-If you’re similar to most businesses, your cover letter could be summarized like this: “Dear Mr. or Ms. Company — Thank you so much for this opportunity.
+If you’re like most businesses, your cover letter can probably be summarized like this: “Dear Mr. or Ms. Company — Thank you so much for this opportunity.
 Included in this proposal you will find our answers that meet the requested specifications.
 Thank you for your consideration.”

 The RFP cover letter can also be used to:

 No matter how you use the RFP cover letter and what you put in it, remember that the person receiving it is just that — a person.
-Depending on the quality of the cover letter, they will read, skim or ignore it completely.
-Those that are memorable are either embarrassingly bad or extraordinarily good.
+The quality of your bid proposal cover letter determines whether they read it carefully, skim it quickly or ignore it completely.
+Generally, proposal cover letters are memorable either because they are embarrassingly bad or extraordinarily good.
 Make your cover letter memorable for the right reasons.

 Basics to know before you start your proposal cover letter

 The RFP cover letter should be included as a normal part of every proposal, but it’s just one component.
-But we’re here to focus on the first impression, so let’s break it down.
+Indeed, most proposals also include a number of other elements that will generally appear in a specific order.

 Your RFP cover letter should:

-- Introduce your company to the key decision makers and those reviewing your bid
+Introduce your company to the buyer’s key decision makers and any others reviewing or scoring your bid

-- Be conversational, genuine and confident — but not an overt sales pitch
+Be conversational, genuine and confident — but it shouldn’t be an overt sales pitch

-- Clearly state why your business is uniquely qualified to win the business
+Clearly state why your business is uniquely qualified to win the RFP opportunity

 Beyond the basics: Six tips to writing a better RFP cover letter